 2020 - Present

 Premium examples from the top tier show substantial spreads.
-The 2020-W Salt River Bay 68 commands $5,995, while three V75 First Week of Discovery specimens occupy the $2,450 to $3,000 range.
-These early-submission coins carry certification pedigrees that enhance resale liquidity.
+The 2020-W Salt River Bay MS68 commands $5,995, while three V75 First Week of Discovery specimens occupy the $2,450–$3,000 range.
+These early-submission coins carry certification pedigrees that meaningfully enhance resale liquidity.

-The 2020 America the Beautiful Quarters emerged during the eleventh year of a twelve-year program launched in 2010.
-This series succeeded the popular 50 State Quarters initiative, shifting focus from state symbols to national parks and historic sites.
+The 2020 America the Beautiful Quarters represented the eleventh year of a twelve-year program that Congress authorized through the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008.
+This series succeeded the popular 50 State Quarters initiative, deliberately shifting focus from state symbols to national parks and historic sites across all fifty states, Washington D.C., and five U.S. territories.

-The 2020 releases carried unprecedented historical significance.
-Following 2019’s successful introduction of West Point circulation quarters with “W” mint marks, the program added a distinctive V75 privy mark in 2020—the first privy mark ever placed on circulating U.S. quarters.
+The 2020 releases carried unprecedented historical significance on two fronts.
+Following 2019’s successful first-ever introduction of West Point “W” circulation quarters, the program added a distinctive V75 privy mark in 2020 — making these the first U.S. circulating quarters to ever carry a privy mark in the nation’s history.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)